yale-nlp/MRoSE/README.md

 # MRoSE
-This is the repository for our paper *Rethinking Efficient Multilingual Text Summarization Meta-Evaluation*.
+This is the repository for our 2024 ACL Findings paper "[Rethinking Efficient Multilingual Text Summarization Meta-Evaluation](https://aclanthology.org/2024.findings-acl.930)".

 ## Dataset Overview